minhanhto09/minhanhto09/README.md

 🎓 I'm a **Master's in Statistical Science** student at Duke University with a **full-tuition scholarship** and **Vingroup Scholarship**.
 I currently work as a teaching assistant (TA) and am an active member of the American Statistical Association (ASA).

-♟️ I'm collaborating with a chess grandmaster to develop a Chess Tutor Chatbot, delivering personalized post-game feedback and strategic insights to learners.

 🧪 During my **internship at Duke University School of Medicine**, I built **end-to-end machine learning pipelines** optimize antibody production for **HIV/AIDS treatment**.
 My project was selected for presentation to 200+ scientists at the Duke CFAR Retreat 2024.

 📊  I conducted research on **statistical inference** and **hypothesis testing** at the Vietnam Institute of Mathematics, securing a significant grant from VinIF Vietnam.